• Skip to main content

 Let's jump in and talk about what seasonings and sauces to use and then how to set up your smoker for perfect smoked boneless skinless chicken thighs!

-Prepare the Boneless Chicken Thighs for Smoking
+• Prepare the Chicken Thighs

 You shouldn't need to do much trimming if you are buying a package of boneless skinless chicken thighs to smoke.